 This particular article is not for re-publication in other e-zines, magazines, or websites as DatingAdvice.com owns the rights to this material in partnership.
 Any questions or consent to do so is required by that organization.

-Click on the following link to read the full article: http://www.datingadvice.com/advice/the-breakup-letter-strategy
+Click on the following link to read the rest: http://www.datingadvice.com/advice/gay-dating-and-the-social-media-craze

 © Dr. Brian Rzepczynski, The Gay Love Coach